mershark/math-magician/README.md

 # 📖 Math Magician <a name="about-project"></a>

-> In this project I will develop a user-friendly single-page application for performing various math calculations, but for this task I setup the React component for the app.
+> In this project I will develop a user-friendly single-page application for performing various math calculations, but for this task I added the logic needed to make the Calculator component actually work.

 ## Built With